-Terminator Genisys is a watered down concoction of the greatest hits from previous movies, making it both a sad attempt to reboot a franchise that is obviously past its prime and a big-budgeted action film that’s not worth a dime.
+Terminator Genisys is a sad attempt to reboot a franchise that’s past its prime and a big-budgeted action film that’s not worth a dime.

 Genisys is your run-in-the-mill cash grab by producers who want to make easy money by repackaging an old product for the new generation and rope in nostalgic fans.

-It’s an ugly Hollywood trend that would have been forgivable if a reboot had a more interesting story to tell with a creative twist.
+This would have been forgivable if a reboot had a creative twist.

 Terminator Genisys has none.

-Instead of the overdue robot vs. mankind battle that would have been a more reasonable course to tackle, the latest installment tweaks the old premise to reset the timeline, which is obviously just an excuse to launch a new franchise.
+The latest installment tweaks the old premise to reset the timeline and launch a new franchise.
 As the trailer hinted, this lead to a convoluted plot.

 The CGI looks cartoonish.
-There’s nothing here that we haven’t seen before from the previous movies and other action films.
-How many times are we going to encounter some new better equipped model only to be somehow defeated by the old one?
+How many times are we going to encounter a new better equipped model only to be somehow defeated by the old one?

 In the end, Terminator Genisys is a useless reboot.
 Sarah and Kyle will still trigger the same events.
-Skynet, now Genisys, has become the stereotypical unkillable big bad (now with the complementary holographic image given to evil A.I.).
+Skynet is renamed into Genisys with a typical evil A.I. avatar.
 And then there’s T-1000, kept alive for nostalgia.

-All angles to the story has already been tackled by the previous films – the unlikely team-up of man and a machine; the struggle against fate and fight for autonomy; the blurred line between humanity and artificial intelligence, and the inevitability of the future.
-So there’s nothing else to do but move forward.
+All angles to the story have already been tackled by the previous films – the unlikely team-up of man and a machine; the struggle between destiny and autonomy; the blurred line between humanity and artificial intelligence, and the inevitability of the future.
+But producers can’t let this franchise go.

 Terminator Genisys isn’t a decent reboot nor a serviceable blockbuster flick.
-It’s a forgettable mildly amusing relic from a deleted timeline that shouldn’t have been recovered from the recycle bin.
+It’s a forgettable mildly amusing relic from a forgotten timeline.